optionalg/cloudfwd/README.md

 5. Save your modified lb.properties file.
 6. Run the StockTradeWriter class with the following arguments: stream_name AWS_region_name your_profile_name.
 7. Run the StockTradeProcessor class with the following arguments: application_name stream_name AWS_region_name profile_name.
 This may take a few minutes.
-8. Go to the Splunk destination url that you defined in lb.properties
+8. Go to your Splunk deployment.
-9. Switch the time range picker to All time(real-time)
+9. Switch the time range picker to All time(real-time).
 9. Run 'index=*' in Splunk search.

 After a minute, you should see Splunk output stock trade events.